 - The practice of nonviolence, kindness towards ourselves and others.

-- The practice of detachment, allowing what nature intends for us.
+- Practice of detachment, allowing what nature intends for us.

 - Letting go of excess, knowing when enough is enough for the perfect amount.